Anu Kirk cannot escape music, no matter how hard he tries.

 Nearly a decade in Los Angeles came next: performing in bands, producing/engineering/recording, dabbling in film and TV scoring, and designing professional audio products.
 One (Spatializer Retro) was awarded Musician Magazine's "Editor's Pick" and another (Spatializer PT3D) was nominated for Mix Magazine's TEC award.

 Anu has been involved with the Internet music business since its inception.
 He was one of the primary architects of Rhapsody, the world's first music subscription service, and the driving force behind its iOS app.
 He also designed and built music services at Liquid Digital Media (formerly Liquid Audio) for Wal-Mart.

-He was responsible for the development of MOG's award-winning mobile apps, and contributed significantly to the product design and strategy that led to their successful acquisition by Beats by Dre.
+He was responsible for the development of MOG's award-winning mobile apps, and contributed significantly to the product design and strategy that led to a successful acquisition by Beats and subsequently, Apple.

 As Director of Music Services for Sony PlayStation, he was the business owner for PlayStation Music Unlimited before helping the company pivot to a Spotify-based music platform.

-One of the first to participate in the Duke University Talent Identification Program when it launched in the early 1980s, Anu returned to teach at TIP as an instructor in the early 2000s.
+One of the first to participate in the Duke University Talent Identification Program (TIP) when it launched in the early 1980s, Anu returned as an instructor in the early 2000s.
 His popular class “A History of 20th Century Music” (now known as "Bach to Rock") was later adapted to an educational CD-ROM, "Switched-On Sound".